Explore by Type

 Shrine of Our Lady of GuadalupeDuncan G. Stroik Architect LLC, River Architects

-The 2017 Marvin Architects Challenge (the “Challenge” or “Contest”) is sponsored by Marvin Windows and Doors (“Sponsor”)
+The 2018 Architects Challenge (the “Challenge” or “Contest”) is sponsored by Marvin Windows and Doors (“Sponsor”).

-This juried Challenge will evaluate entries in the following categories: Best in Show, Contemporary; Transitional; Traditional
+This juried Challenge will evaluate entries in the following categories: Contemporary; Transitional; Traditional (New Construction);

-(New Construction); Remodel / Addition; and Commercial.
+Remodel / Addition; Historic; and Commercial.
 These Official Rules shall serve as the official rules for the Contest.

 This contest of skill is open to architects only.
 Entrants must be licensed architects or graduates of an accredited school of architecture to enter.